What is a Recreational Therapist?

 Below are examples of industries where Recreational Therapists work:

-Those interested in being a Recreational Therapist may also be interested in:
+Those thinking about becoming a Recreational Therapist might also be interested in the following careers:

 Image Credit: Barbara E. Carver via Creative Commons Attribution-Share Alike 3.0 Unported